Elbsides/www/2025/index.markdown

 ![Elbsides 2025](/assets/2025/logos/Elbsides 2025.svg){:width="35%" align="right" style="padding: 10px;"}

-The **Elbsides 2025** computer security community conference will be held in Hamburg, Germany towards the end of 2025H1.
-Stay tuned for the exact date and location.
+The **Elbsides 2025** computer security community conference will be held in Hamburg, Germany on Fridy, the 13th of June 2025.
+We will be announcing the call for presentations and are actively looking for [sponsors](#sponsors).
+Stay tuned for more information.

 ## Location

-tba
+The conference will be held at the [Hotel Hafen Hamburg](https://www.hotel-hafen-hamburg.de) in the [Elbkuppel](https://www.hotel-hafen-hamburg.de/en/conferences/elbkuppel/), a unique event location in the heart of Hamburg overlooking the harbor.
+The Elbkuppel has been recently renovated and offers a modern and comfortable setting for our conference.

+{% include carousel.html height="50" unit="%" duration="7" number="1" %}

 ## Follow us